ONE scholarship available

 7. three letters of recommendation (give a copy of the check list and rubric to those writing recommendation letters)

-8. willing to submit a written report for the CLTA newsletter or present a report to the membership at CLTA’s Annual Conference next year
+8. willing to submit a written report for the CLTA newsletter or present a session at CLTA’s Annual Conference next year

 9. have not been a recipient of this grant in the previous four years